Clearfield High School

 Clearfield High School is a secondary school in Clearfield, Utah, United States.
 It is part of the Davis School District.
 The school's mascot is the peregrine falcon, and its colors are green and white with an accent of gold.
 In 1960-61 students opened the doors of the new Clearfield High School, with the first class graduating in spring 1963.
 The current principal is Chris Keime.

 Athletics

 Clearfield High participates in many sports.
-It has teams that compete in baseball, basketball, cross-country, football, golf, soccer, softball, swimming, track, tennis, volleyball, and wrestling.
-It also has an ROTC program that has multiple teams of its own, including a military drill team, a marksmanship team, a cyber defense team, and a robotics team.
+It has teams that compete in baseball, basketball, cross-country, football, golf, soccer, softball, swimming, track, tennis, volleyball, debate, and wrestling.